robconery/nuxt-walkthrough/README.md

-# Episode 26: Going Full Supabase
+# Episode 27: Completing the Completions
-Let's tear through this episode, shall we!
-We already have the UI in place, we just need to flip over the data.

-## Rolling in Videos
-We're using local content for the lesson data, now let's roll in videos with Vimeo IDs.

- - Adding setters/getters for videos
+We got a TON done in the last episode so, hopefully, we can keep it up as we're almost there...

+## Setting Up CRUD Policies
+We need to lock down what a user can do here, so let's be sure to contain:

+ - Inserting/Deleting
+ - Reading

+## Setting Up State
+We need a few bits of state, primarily:

+ - a `completed` array
+ - a `toggleComplete` method
+ - an `isComplete` getter

- - Updating the course nav, progress and video components
+## Updating the Components

-## Checking For Completed
-If we have time...

- - Adding setters/getters for completed
+After all of the above, we need to hook up:

+ - The `Commands` component
+ - The lesson page (to load completions)
- - Updating the course nav, progress and videos with completed info
+ - The course nav, so we know what's completed
+ - The `progress` component